BlueByteSystemsInc/PDMShell/src/LOGIN.md

 ```

 ## PARAMETERS:
-`Auto`: Automatic authentication with current user.
+`auto`: Automatic authentication with current user.
 Displays login dialog box if not logged in.

-`Win`: Automatic Windows authentication with current user.
+`win`: Automatic Windows authentication with current user.
 Does not display login dialog box.

-`External`: Toggle ensures that a license is consumed.
+`external`: Toggle ensures that a license is consumed.

-`Username`:  Username.
+`username`:  Username.

-`Password`:  Password.
+`password`:  Password.

 `vaultName`: Vault Name.